mykhani/system-verilog-processor-design/README.md

 | 4-bit opcode (1000) | 4-bit immediate val   |
 +---------------------+-----------------------+
 ```
-BEQ is similar to JMP add changes the program counter to the current PC value plus
+BEQ changes the program counter to the address of next instruction plus the
-the 4-bit immediate offset, but only if the zero flag is set.
+4-bit immediate offset, only if the zero flag is set.

 For example:
 ```
 R0 = 2;